 \subsection{Prediction Models}

-After acquiring the augmented training sets for each SP, we trained two prediction models, namely Gradient Boosting Classifiers \cite{chen_xgboost_nodate}.
-XGBoost was chosen for popularity, performance, and ease of use.
-The model was implemented using the Sklearn library with the set parameters to minimize variance between use cases and iterations.
-One model is trained on the SP-specific augmented dataset, consisting of both the real samples (65\% of the SP samples), and the synthetic samples (0-1000\%, depending on the iteration), and a second model is trained on 65\% of the full dataset, including all SPs, augmented with the SP-specific synthetic samples – this is done for evaluating the change in performance caused by the SP-specific synthetic samples over the entire dataset.
+After acquiring the augmented training sets for each SP, we trained two prediction models, namely Gradient Boosting Classifiers (\hyperlink{https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingClassifier.html}{XGBoost}).
+These models were chosen for their popularity, performance, and ease of use.
+The models were implemented using the \hyperlink{https://scikit-learn.org/stable/}{Sklearn} library with set parameters to minimize variance between use cases and iterations.
+Two models were trained for each use case, one model is trained on the SP-specific augmented dataset, consisting of both the real samples (65\% \% of the SP samples) and the synthetic samples (0-1000\%, depending on the iteration).
+A second model is trained on 65\% of the full dataset, including all SPs, augmented with the SP-specific synthetic samples.
+This is done to evaluate the change in performance caused by the SP-specific synthetic samples over the entire dataset.